The Muscles Used During a Snatch Exercise

 The snatch is a power lifting exercise that requires you to quickly and forcefully pull a barbell from the floor to over the head all in one movement.
-It's an explosive exercise that gets your heart rate up and works several muscles throughout your upper and lower body.
+It's an explosive exercise that gets your heart rate up and works several muscle groups throughout your upper and lower body.
+It being a full body exercise makes it a mainstay in the crossfit community and is even considered an Olympic event.
+Here’s all the muscles worked during this weightlifting event.

 Gluteus Maximus

 The gluteus maximus is the largest of the three gluteal muscles and is the primary mover of hip extension.
-This muscle works during the initial pull of the bar off the floor and again during the final step of the exercise as you extend your hips to stand to the fully erect position.
+The glutes work during the initial pull of the bar off the floor and again during the final step of the exercise as you extend your hips to stand to the fully erect position.
+The glutes along with the lower back muscles help to stabilize a lifter’s body during the full snatch.

 Hamstrings